|Course Length:||1-3 Years Part-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-To join this Postgraduate Certificate, you should have a degree equivalent to UK second class honours (2:2 or above) in a health or social care related subject.
+To join this Postgraduate Certificate, you should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a health or social care related subject.

 You should also be registered with a UK Professional Body, hold a health-related professional qualification and be an experienced practitioner, typically with at least two years in practice (or equivalent).

 To join this programme, you should have access to an appropriate practice environment in a suitable clinical area.
 For further advice on this, please contact either the Clinical Programme Lead or the Academic Programme Lead.

 An interview will form part of the selection process.

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).
 This may include credit or learning undertaken at another university.

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s academic regulations (sections C7 and F3.1) or contact the faculty in which you are interested in studying.